 Police is questioning the main accused, 65-year-old hotel owner Mohammed Yakub.

-Investigation have revealed that some of them were being lured on the pretext of jobs by the hotel management but ended up being part of the racket.
+Investigations have revealed that some of them were being lured on the pretext of jobs by the hotel management but ended up being part of the racket.

 Police sources said, the hotel management even rented rooms to young couples on hourly basis and charged hefty sum from them.